10 amazing destinations in South Africa not to miss

 Gabrielle from Up and Gone shares her tips and thoughts on Pilanesberg National Park, here.

-Two separate South African friends told us that Pilanesberg National Park & Game Reserve shouldn’t be missed—and they were completely right.
-A 2.5 hour drive from Johannesburg, Pilanesberg stretches over 55,000 hectares (a little over 200 square miles).
+Two separate South African friends told us that Pilanesberg National Park & Game Reserve shouldn’t be missed—and they were entirely right.
+A 2.5-hour drive from Johannesburg, Pilanesberg stretches over 55,000 hectares (a little over 200 square miles).
 It feels less touristy than Kruger—more of a local spot.
 It’s as lush and green as a scene out of the jungle book.

-[If we could do it again, we’d spend at least two full days self-driving through the park.
+If we could do it again, we’d spend at least two full days self-driving through the park.
 Bring picnic supplies to hang out in the safe areas for a braai and to stretch the legs.
-The prices were reasonable: entrance fees (as of Jan 2018), 2 international adults, 1 car: R80 pp, R230 total.]
+The prices were reasonable: entrance fees (as of Jan 2018), two international adults, one car: R80 pp, R230 total.

-Sylvia from Wapiti Travel spent 3 amazing weeks in South Africa, but one of her favourite destinations in South Africa remains the ‘City of Gold’; Johannesburg.
+Sylvia from Wapiti Travel spent three amazing weeks in South Africa, but one of her favorite destinations in South Africa remains the ‘City of Gold’; Johannesburg.

 Johannesburg is the economic Capital City of Johannesburg.
-It’s known as an unsafe city but despite its bad name it’s also the city that best reflects the country’s turbulent past and challenging future.
+It’s known as an unsafe city, but despite its lousy name, it’s also the city that best reflects the country’s turbulent past and challenging future.

-Vibrant and lively Soweto has become much more safe over the recent years.
-It’s still not a good idea to visit this township on your own, certainly not after dark, but a guided tour of Soweto is a great option to discover the place where the apartheid revolution started and where South African history was written.
-You can also get a deeper awareness of African’s history in the very instructive Apartheid Museum.
+Vibrant and lively Soweto has become much more safe over recent years.
+It’s still not a good idea to visit this township on your own, certainly not after dark, but a guided tour of Soweto is an excellent option to discover the place where the apartheid revolution started and where South African history was written.
+You can also get a deeper awareness of African history in the very instructive Apartheid Museum.

 Have you visited any of these destinations in South Africa?
-If you have any suggestions to add to this list, drop your comments below.
+What suggestions do you have to add to this list?
+Drop your comments below.

 Loved these destinations in South Africa?
 Maybe your friends will too.